 Here are a couple of examples of a sales goal tracker you can use to track sales progress and drive more revenue growth:

 Daily Sales Goal Tracker Template

-When reps can clearly visualize their sales goals it will help keep them focused on what they are trying to achieve.
+When reps can clearly visualize their sales goals it will help keep them focused on what they are trying to achieve and drive smart sales activity.
 With this template from Template.net (just scroll down to Daily Sales Tracking Excel Format), you and each rep can map their daily performance along with their daily sales goals.
 You’ll be able to monitor the overall team’s daily performance as well as broken down by rep.

 Using a template like this, especially when progress is visible to the whole sales team, will inherently gamify sales goals.
 Sales reps are naturally competitive and in most cases will strive to “beat” their colleagues’ sales numbers, driving motivation and productivity higher.

 It is important, from a managerial perspective, to have clear sales goals defined from a long-term perspective also.
 Setting and tracking sales goals for the year will help drive sales efforts and data-backed business decisions.
 This detailed template from Smartsheet helps you plan your sales goals for 12 separate months and is also broken down by product.
 (Just click “Sales Plan Template” in the article outline on the left).

 In this template, you can input data for your previous year’s performance, current sales goals, and percent of change.
 With a yearly sales plan like this, you can compare data over time and across products and visualize growth in your goals.

 Why You Should Upgrade to Automated Activity Tracking Software

 Looking at sales data and activities in spreadsheets ensures you have all the information you need to review at a glance.
 As you can see, there are some great pre-built templates available to start with and customize for your needs.

 But, what if you didn’t have to spend hours each week manually creating the spreadsheets (even using templates), or customizing them, or worrying about keeping them up to date.